Please Note: This blog has been updated to provide guidance on which settings are applicable to Operations Manager 2012.

 Management Servers Config Service and Group Membership Calculation - OM 2007 R2 and OM 2012

 In an Operations Manager 2007 R2 management group, to reduce resouce utilization on an Operations Manager 2007 R2 Root Management Server, perform the changes highlighted in the following table.
-In an Operations Manager 2012 management group, perform the changes highlighted in the following table on all management servers that are a member of the "All Management Servers Resource Pool" (which technically is every management server deployed in your management group, unless you have dedicated one or more management servers to a custom-defined pool for Network Device or Cross-Platform monitoring and have manually assigned management servers to the "All Management Servers Resource Pool").
+In an Operations Manager 2012 management group, only perform modify the Group Calculation Polling Interval highlighted in the following table on all management servers that are a member of the "All Management Servers Resource Pool" (which technically is every management server deployed in your management group, unless you have dedicated one or more management servers to a custom-defined pool for Network Device or Cross-Platform monitoring and have manually assigned management servers to the "All Management Servers Resource Pool").
+The Config Service Polling Interval setting is not relevant to Operations Manager 2012, as the configuration settings related to the Config Service are defined in the ConfigService.Config xml file and there are a few modifications required in order to modify the polling interval.
+This is noted in Kevin Holman's blog article.

 Registry Value (DWORD)